Oulu: Transport

+Intercity

-Oulu is served by Oulu Airport, the second largest airport in Finland by passenger volume.
+Oulu is served by Oulu Airport, the third largest airport in Finland by passenger volume.
 It is located 15 km south-west of the city centre.

 The Port of Oulu is one of the busiest harbours on the Bothnian Bay.
 It includes four separate harbour areas: Vihreäsaari oil and bulk docks, Nuottasaari docks and Oritkari docks.
 There is also a ferry service in Oulu, which is mostly used between Oulunsalo and the Hailuoto Island.

 The shortest travel time from Oulu railway station to Helsinki Central railway station is 5 h 34 min, operated by VR.
 Other destinations include Kolari, Rovaniemi, Seinäjoki and Tampere.

 The most important road in Oulu is Highway 4 (E8/E75) that runs from Helsinki to Utsjoki via Lahti, Jyväskylä, Oulu, Kemi and Rovaniemi.
 Other highways running to and from Oulu are Highway 20 to Kuusamo and Highway 22 to Kajaani.

+Within the city

 Oulu is notable for its transportation network dedicated to non-motor vehicular traffic, including pedestrians and bicycles (termed "light" traffic in Finland).
 In 2022, the city contained more than 950 km of pathways and more than 300 underpasses and bridges devoted exclusively to pedestrian and bicycle traffic.
 The network is used year-round.
 The ratio of walking and cycling traffic pathways to residents is the highest in Finland and the cycling mode share is 20 percent.

-Oulu is often touted as an excellent city for bicycling, even in winter.
+Even in winter, bicycle commuting remains strong in Oulu, in spite of the cold, dark, and snow.
+About 12% of winter trips are by bicycle, and about half of trips to school or university are.
+The city has a robust system for keeping bike paths maintained and clear of snow, and bike paths and lanes are plowed before roadways to encourage such human-scale winter transit in the city where 12% already do so.
+The Winter Cycling Federation was founded in Oulu in 2013, and the first Winter Cycling Congress was held there.

 In 2015, a large underground parking facility, Kivisydän (Stone Heart), opened in the city center directly beneath main shopping streets.
 The network of parallel roads for cars and pedestrians was drilled in the rock at the depth of 30 m.
 The parking facility includes two ramps, 900 visitor parking lots (expandable to 1500), six access points to the ground served by 19 elevators (expandable to nine and 25), a service facility for commercial delivery vehicles, and ubi-screens that guide the driver to the selected ground access point and help locate the parked car by its license number.